Garage Door Cables Replacement: A Step-by-Step Guide

 First, find the right cable that fits your garage door.
 This is important for your door to work well.
 You’ll also need pliers and a wrench to switch out the cables.

-Keeping safe is crucial when working on your garage door.
+Keeping safe is vital when working on your garage door.
 Put on safety glasses.
 You might need a ladder to reach high up places on your door.

 Garage door cable work can be heavy.
 It’s a good idea to have someone help you.
 This not only makes the job easier but also safer.